wp-plugins/orbisius-child-theme-creator/readme.txt

 == Changelog ==

 = 1.1.2 =
-* Reduced the height of the editors
+* Reduced the height of the editors (to 22 rows) so the save/delete buttons are visible
+* Restricted the width of the dropdowns in the theme editor so they don't push the editor and the buttons down.
+* Tested with WP 3.8

 = 1.1.1 =
 * Fix: The version 1.1.0 wasn't released properly.